 If a resistor is not used, the response of the probe will be very peaked at high frequencies.
 This will cause overshoot and ringing to be introduced in the step response of waveforms with fast rise times.
 Use of this probe without a resistor at the point being probed should be limited to measuring only waveforms with slower rise times.
+Time Domain Transmission (TDT)

 All probes have a loading effect on the circuit when they come in contact with the circuit.
 Time domain transmission (TDT) measurements are useful for understanding the probe loading effects as seen at the target receiver.
-The following TDT measurements were made mid-bus on a 50 $\Omega$ transmission line load terminated at the receiver.
-These
+The following TDT measurements were made mid-bus on a 50 Ω transmission line load terminated at the receiver.
+These measurements show how the 5 cm resistive signal lead and solder-down ground lead configuration affect the step seen by the receiver for various rise times.

 The recommended configurations are listed in order of loading on the target.
 As the following graphs demonstrate, the 5 cm resistive signal lead and solder-down ground lead configuration has the 2nd best loading of the four recommended configurations.
-The graphs show that the loading effects are virtually invisible for targets with rise times $\geq 500$ ps, negligible for targets with 250 ps rise times, and probably still acceptable for 100 ps rise times.
+The graphs show that the loading effects are virtually invisible for targets with rise times \geq 500 ps, negligible for targets with 250 ps rise times, and probably still acceptable for 100 ps rise times.
 Ultimately, you must determine what is an acceptable amount of distortion of the target signal.